Smile! YOU are Your Brand Image

 So, that's my story.
 I know that my own profile pic doesn't meet all of my own recommendations and it's a work in progress.
 How about you?
 How are you coming with your own profile pic?

-UPDATE: We haven't yet done that photo shoot I wanted to, but I did manage to crop and edit a better profile image and have updated it above.
+UPDATE: We haven't yet done that photo shoot I wanted to, but I did manage to crop and edit a better profile image and have updated it across all social profiles.